insure logo

 The replacement cost is used to calculate your home’s dwelling coverage.
 If your home is completely destroyed and needs to be rebuilt, your replacement cost should be enough to rebuild it completely.

-There are a few different ways you can calculate the replacement cost of your home:
+There are other ways you can calculate the replacement cost of your home, and both will be more accurate.
+You can:

 1. Hire a licensed appraiser: A local appraiser will inspect your home to calculate how much a rebuild would cost.

-2. Get an estimate from a replacement cost calculator: Online dwelling replacement cost calculators use the information you provide to estimate how much it would cost to rebuild your home.
+2. Get a replacement cost calculation from an insurance company: Insurance company dwelling replacement cost calculators use the information you provide about the details of your home to estimate how much it would cost to rebuild your home.
+Insurance company calculators are far more detailed than a simple estimate.

 Hiring a licensed appraiser is the most expensive way to determine the replacement cost of your home, but it is also the most accurate.